Mifflin-St Jeor · Harris-Benedict · Updated 2026

 What Is BMR?

-BMR (Basal Metabolic Rate) is the number of calories your body needs to maintain basic physiological functions at complete rest — breathing, circulation, cell repair, temperature regulation.
-It represents 60-75% of total daily calorie expenditure for most people.
+BMR (Basal Metabolic Rate) is the number of calories your body needs to sustain basic physiological functions at complete rest — breathing, blood circulation, cell repair, temperature regulation, and organ function.
+It represents 60-75% of total daily calorie expenditure for most sedentary adults.

 What is the difference between BMR and TDEE?+

-BMR is the calories burned at complete rest — if you stayed in bed all day.
-TDEE (Total Daily Energy Expenditure) is BMR multiplied by an activity factor to account for exercise, movement, and daily activities.
-TDEE is what most nutrition plans are based on.
+BMR (Basal Metabolic Rate) is the calories burned at complete rest — if you stayed perfectly still all day with no digestion or movement.
+TDEE (Total Daily Energy Expenditure) is BMR multiplied by an activity factor to account for exercise, daily movement, digestion (thermic effect of food), and non-exercise activity thermogenesis (NEAT).
+TDEE is typically 20-100% higher than BMR depending on activity level.
+Most nutrition and calorie goals are based on TDEE, not BMR.
+Eating at TDEE maintains weight; eating below TDEE creates a deficit for fat loss; eating above TDEE creates a surplus for muscle gain.

 Which BMR formula is most accurate?+

-The Mifflin-St Jeor equation is generally considered the most accurate for the general population.
-A 2005 study in the Journal of the American Dietetic Association found it predicted resting energy expenditure within 10% in 82% of participants.
-The Katch-McArdle formula is more accurate for lean individuals as it uses lean body mass instead of total weight.
+The Mifflin-St Jeor equation (1990) is considered the most accurate for the general population.
+A landmark 2005 study in the Journal of the American Dietetic Association found it predicted resting energy expenditure within 10% for 82% of participants, outperforming Harris-Benedict.
+The revised Harris-Benedict (1984) tends to overestimate BMR by approximately 5%.
+The Katch-McArdle formula (which uses lean body mass instead of total weight) is more accurate for athletes and lean individuals but requires knowing body fat percentage.
+For obese individuals, the Mifflin-St Jeor formula using actual weight is generally more accurate than the others.

 Does BMR change with age?+